|

 our point of view.
 What matters is we know that similarities and

 differences may expresses realities that are not those of our society.
+Even if we diversify our observations, we can't be sure we'll

 be able to perceive what was essential for prehistoric indians.